UncleTeslim/FitNaijaCoach/README.md

 - 🧠 **AI-Powered Chatbot**: Chat with your fitness coach anytime.
 - 🍲 **Personalized Meal Plans**: Based on fitness goals and lifestyle.
 - 🏠 **Home Workouts**: Plans tailored to your body type, schedule, and equipment.
-- 📚 **RAG-Powered Intelligence**: Context-aware answers based on your own data.
+- 📚 **Prompt-Powered Intelligence**: Context-aware answers based on your own data.
 - 📱 **Mobile-Friendly UI**: Designed for easy use across all devices.
 - 🎥 **Landing Page Video**: Quick motivational preview to engage users.